Code-Institute-Submissions/Milestoneproject_2/README.md

 - Firefox: The bullet points in the search result section were invisible in the other browsers, but [it was visible on Firefox](https://github.com/AsunaMasuda/Milestoneproject_2/blob/master/assets/images/README/a_bug_in_Firefox.png).
 So I fixed this by adding `list-style: none;`.

 ### How User Stories Needs Were Met
 - This webpage supports autocomplete when visiters type artist name and also provide seamless experiences by dynamic and interactive interfaces by JQuery.
-With these usability, visitera can explore this site without hassle.
+With these usabilities, visitors can explore this site without hassle.

 # Deployment
 To deploy this page to GitHub Pages from my [GitHub repository](https://github.com/AsunaMasuda/Milestoneproject_2), the following steps were taken: